drk1wi/Modlishka/README.md

 # ..Modlishka..

 Modlishka is a powerful and flexible HTTP reverse proxy.
-It implements an entirely new approach of handling HTTP traffic flow, which allows to transparently proxy multi-domain destination TLS traffic over a single domain TLS certificate in an automated manner.
+It implements an entirely new and interesting approach of handling browser-based HTTP traffic flow, which allows to transparently proxy multi-domain destination traffic, both TLS and non-TLS, over a single domain, without a requirement of installing any additional certificate on the client.
 What does this exactly mean?
-In short, it simply has a lot of potential, that can be used in many interesting ways...
+In short, it simply has a lot of potential, that can be used in many use case scenarios...

 From the security perspective, Modlishka can be currently used to:
--	 Help penetration testers to carry out a modern ethical phishing campaign that requires a universal 2FA “bypass” support.
+-	 Support ethical phishing penetration tests with a transparent and automated reverse proxy component that has a universal 2FA “bypass” support.
+-  Automatically poison HTTP 301 browsers cache and permanently hijack non-TLS URLS.
--  Hijack application HTTP TLS traffic flow through the "Client Domain Hooking" attack.
+-  Diagnose and hijack browser-based applications HTTP traffic from the "Client Domain Hooking" attack perspective.
 -  Wrap legacy websites with TLS layer, confuse crawler bots and automated scanners, etc.
 -  TBC

 Modlishka was written as an attempt overcome standard reverse proxy limitations and as a personal challenge to see what is possible with sufficient motivation and a bit of extra research time.
 The achieved results appeared to be very interesting and the tool was initially released and later updated with aim to:
 - Highlight currently used two factor authentication ([2FA](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/)) scheme weaknesses, so adequate security solutions can be created and implemented by the industry and raise user awareness.
-- Provide a diagnostic tool for the "Client Domain Hooking' attack.
-- Support open source projects that could benefit from a universal and transparent TLS HTTP reverse proxy.
+- Support other projects that could benefit from a universal and transparent reverse proxy.
-- Raise community awareness about modern phishing techniques and strategies and support penetration testers in their ethical phishing campaigns.
+- Raise community awareness about modern phishing techniques and strategies and support penetration testers in their daily work.

 Modlishka was primarily written for security related tasks.
 Nevertheless, it can be helpful in other, non-security related, usage scenarios.